tobiasbriones/blog/mathswe/msw/mvp/eng/ops/pr/initializing-operations---msw-mvp-app-2024-02-01/index.md

 modular monolith.
 They'll still be MVPs but moving toward the demanding engineering grade.

+---

+Abstraction order is mandatory for coherent designs.
+I also clarified why MVPs and the engineering grade are both essential to succeed in software engineering.

+My experience in Repsymo and newer standards allowed me to create the MVP of the `mathsoftware` organization with operations initialized, so the next development will go straight to the initial development for releasing `v0.1.0`.

 ## References

 [1] [Initialize MVP ops by tobiasbriones · Pull Request #2 · mathsoftware/mathsoftware---mvp](https://github.com/mathsoftware/mathsoftware---mvp/pull/2).